 Learn more: Exploratorium

 What to do: Fill the plastic container two-thirds full with lukewarm water.
 Let the water sit for a minute to come to air temperature.
-Place a blue ice cube at one of the container.
-Drop 3 drops of red food coloring into the water at the opposite end of the container.
+Place a blue ice cube into the container.
+Drop three drops of red food coloring into the water at the opposite end of the container.
 Watch what happens!
-Here’s the explanation: the blue cold water (representing a cold air mass) sinks while the red warm water (representing the warm, unstable air mass) rises.
+Here’s the explanation: The blue cold water (representing a cold air mass) sinks, while the red warm water (representing the warm, unstable air mass) rises.
 This is called convection and the warm air is forced to rise by the approaching cold front, and the thunderstorm forms.

 Learn more: Earth Science Week

-What you do: Fill one of the bottles two-thirds full of water.
+What you do: Students always love classic weather activities like this one.
+First, fill one of the bottles two-thirds full of water.
 Add food coloring and a dash of glitter.
 Use duct tape to fasten the two containers together.
-Make sure to tape tightly so that no water leaks out when you turn the bottles over.
+Be sure to tape tightly so that no water leaks out when you turn the bottles over.
 Flip the bottles so that the bottle with the water is on top.
 Swirl the bottle in a circular motion.
 This will create a vortex and a tornado will form in the top bottle as the water rushes into the bottom bottle.

 Learn more: Discovery Express

-14. Make a warm and cold front model.
+19. Make a warm and cold front model

 What you need: Two drinking glasses, red and blue food coloring, glass bowl, cardboard